RoMar19/Building_in_green/README.md

 ## Deployment
 GitPod was used as IDE to develop this application.
-Throughout the development, the project was committed to the git and continuously pushed to Heroku connected to GitHub.
+Throughout the development, the project was committed to the git and continuously pushed automatically to Heroku connected to GitHub.

 **Deploy to Heroku**
 Steps to deploy the application on Heroku: